-- to higher conductivity levels, another undesirable characteristic in hydronic systems. - Chloride Chlorides are salts resulting from the combination of the gas chlorine with a metal and are instrumental in accelerating corrosion in the types of metals used in hydronic systems.
+- Hardness High hardness of the available water is measured in grains of hardness and indicates the quantity of minerals (mostly calcium and magnesium) which are dissolved in the water.
+Hardness substantially contributes to the formation of scaling, which is highly undesirable.
+The total hardness must be less than 200 ppm total dissolved solids (TDS). - Chloride Chlorides are salts resulting from the combination of the gas chlorine with a metal and are instrumental in accelerating corrosion in the types of metals used in hydronic systems.
 Chlorides may be introduced into the water naturally.
-Concentrations of chlorides in system water should be less than 150 ppm. - Conductivity Dissolved metals and minerals increase the conductivity of water and indicate not only the presence of undesired corrosive agents, but also contribute to the transfer and migration of ions and charged particles in the water that contribute to fouling of sensors, valves, and other devices used in a hydronic/closed loop system.
+Concentrations of chlorides in system water should be less than 150 ppm. - Conductivity Dissolved metals and minerals increase the conductivity of water and indicate not only the presence of undesired corrosive agents, but also contribute to the transfer and migration of ions and charged particles in the water that contribute to fouling of sensors, valves, and other devices used in the system.
 Additionally, high conductivity contributes to galvanic corrosion, in which one metal will preferentially corrode when in contact with another type of metal, when both are in contact with an electrolyte.
-Conductivity should be less than 3000 μS.
+Conductivity should be less than 3000 μS. - FpH The pH, a measure of the acidic, neutrality, and alkalinity of the water, must always be between 7.5 and 9.5.